 It sounds like you’ve been extremely occupied, in that case!

 I’ll be honest, I produced a record for this metal band, and I’ve been super fucking busy at home.
 But what sucks about this is we were planning on going overseas and playing shows in other countries; letting the fans have a chance to check it out.
 And it sucks for that to get postponed because you’re right; I think the chemistry in the band is important, and we had this great momentum going.
 But let me say this, when we did The Night They Came Home [virtual concert, 31st October 2020], when we played live in the studio for the livestream thing; all the pieces are there.
 Like, it’s not hard to get this band motivated, so I’m pretty optimistic that once the pandemic’s over, we will find our stride very quickly.

 So the take home message is that there will be further live shows, and that we haven’t heard the end of Mr. Bungle?

 We know that the will is there to do it, but yeah, like everybody else, what the hell can you say?
 We don’t know what’s going to happen yet.
 But yeah, the will is there.

 For Part 2 of this interview, which covers Faith No More's 'King For a Day' album, click here.

-Mr. Bungle's 'Raging Wrath of the Easter Bunny Demo' is available now, via Ipecac Recordings.
+Mr. Bungle's 'The Night They Came Home' is available now.
 For all things Mr. Bungle visit the band's official website.